ungoogled-software/ungoogled-chromium/BUILDING.md

 ## General building instructions

+The general building steps listed below is only one use case of `utilikit`.
+You can use whichever and as many utilities as needed in your build process.

+If you just want the build flags and patches without going through `utilikit`, you can use `utilikit/export_resources.py` to export them.

-Here are the general steps for building a package of ungoogled-chromium:
+Here are the typical steps for building a package of ungoogled-chromium:

-* Set `UTILIKIT_*` environment variables
+1. Set `UTILIKIT_*` environment variables
-* Check to see if the build environment is setup correctly (optional, only certain requirements): `utilikit/check_requirements.py`
+2. Check to see if the build environment is setup correctly (optional, only certain requirements): `utilikit/check_requirements.py`
-* Make build directories `build/`, `build/sandbox/`, `build/downloads/`
+3. Make build directories `build/`, `build/sandbox/`, `build/downloads/`
-* Prepare the source code: `utilikit/prepare_sources.py`
+4. Prepare the source code: `utilikit/prepare_sources.py`
-* Apply domain substitution: `utilikit/substitute_domains.py`
+5. Apply domain substitution: `utilikit/substitute_domains.py`
+6. If `utilikit` can generate build files for the desired configuration, use the following:
-* Generate a build script: `utilikit/generate_build_files.py`
+    * Generate build files: `utilikit/generate_build_files.py`
-* Invoke the build script
+    * Use the build files.

-All build scripts follow the general pattern:
-* Setup some or all of the source tree (as necessary)
+    * NOTE: The generated build files vary in format across configurations.
+Consult the [platform-specific building instructions](#platform-specific-building-instructions) below for usage details.
+7. If not using generated build files, run the build sequence as follows:
-* Apply patches
+    2. Apply patches
-* Build GN via `tools/gn/bootstrap/bootstrap.py`
+    3. Build GN via `tools/gn/bootstrap/bootstrap.py`
-* Run `gn gen` with the GN flags
+    4. Run `gn gen` with the GN flags
-* Build Chromium via `ninja`
+    5. Build Chromium via `ninja`
+    6. Package the build outputs

+The build sequence is essentially what the build files automate.

 All utilities in `utilikit` have built-in command-line help.
 Pass in `-h` or `--help` for details.

-If you just want the build flags and patches without going through `utilikit`, you can use `utilikit/export_resources.py` to export them.

-The general building steps is only one use case of `utilikit`.
-You can use whichever and as many utilities as needed in your build process.

 For a list of all `utilikit` utilities, see [DESIGN.md](DESIGN.md).